mridulck001/WBL_Corner-/README.md

 2. Set the publish directory to the project root.
 3. No build command is required because this is a static site.

-## Asset notes

-- The WBL logo is stored as `Images/wbl logo` without an extension, but it is a JPEG file and is used directly by the page.
-- Resume files are linked from the `Resumes/` folder.
-- Replace the placeholder contact email in `index.html` with the real cohort contact before publishing.